build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

   - automation
 authorGithubAlias: TheFuz
 authorName: Mahanth Jayadeva
-date: 2023-04-11
+date: 2023-04-19
 ---

 At first glance, it may seem like Star Wars, good food, and astronomy have little in common.
 However, they all share a surprising connection to the world of GitHub metrics - [clones](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), [forks](https://docs.github.com/en/get-started/quickstart/fork-a-repo), and [stars](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars).
 These are some common GitHub metrics developers use to gain insight into the popularity and usage of their repositories.
 Let's delve into the world of GitHub metrics and explore how we can track and store them for analysis.

 With the recent launch of the [aws-resilience-hub-tools](https://github.com/aws-samples/aws-resilience-hub-tools) repository, I needed a way to track the traffic to the repository to get a better understanding of my customers’ needs.
 Like many others, I decided that metrics like stars, clones, forks, and views would allow me to get a pulse for the repository.
 Although GitHub provides this data, it is limited to the last 14 days.
-So, I embarked on a journey to create a solution that would allow me to capture, store, and analyze this information using GitHub APIs and AWS serverless.
+So I embarked on a journey to create a solution that would allow me to capture, store, and analyze this information using GitHub APIs and AWS serverless.
 Let's dive in!

 ## Architecture